 scarring hair loss

-There are two known types of cicatricial alopecias classified as primary Cicatricial alopecias or secondary Cicatricial alopecias.
-For primary cicatricial alopecias in the hair follicle is the target of the destructive inflammatory process.
-In secondary cicatricial alopecias, destruction of the hair follicle is an "accidental" non-follicle-directed process or external injury, such as severe infections, burns, radiation, or tumors.
+Cicatricial alopecias are classified as primary or secondary.
+This discussion is confined to the primary cicatricial alopecias, in which the hair follicle is the target of a destructive inflammatory process.
+In secondary cicatricial alopecias, destruction of the hair follicle is incidental to a non-follicle-directed process or external injury, such as severe infections, burns, radiation, or tumors.

 Genetic and Rare Diseases (GARD) Information Center PO Box 8126 Gaithersburg, MD 20898-8126 Tel: (301)251-4925 Fax: (301)251-4911 Tel: (888)205-2311 TDD: (888)205-3223 Internet: http://rarediseases.info.nih.gov/GARD/